mcoder/private-set-intersection/README.md

 **1. simulate_psi.py:**

-This file simulates the three PSI protocols.
+This script simulates the three PSI protocols.
 The script first asks the user for the length of the server and client sets as well as the length of their intersection.
 Next, it generates those sets by randomly picking integers.
 Finally, it runs the three PSI protocols on the two sets and reports the output.
 It also measures the time required to execute each protocol and reports that result as well.
 One can run this script by executing